ojehle/H35_OraclePatchDownloader/README.md

 Or you can store the password in an environment variable and pass a reference to that variable in the argument to option `--password`, as shown in the example below.

+### Debug Mode

+In debug mode the Oracle Patch Downloader dumps all HTML pages that it processes to the output folder.
+In addition, it logs HTTP requests and responses to a log file, also placed in the output folder.
+The downloader uses file names `dump-<hex-timestamp>-<page-title>.xml` for dumps of regular pages and file names `error-<hex-timestamp>-<page-title>.xml` for dumps of pages it could not process.

+**Note that the log file most certainly contains sensitive data, likewise for the page dumps.**

+The Downloader uses the APIs provided by HtmlUnit to dump HTML pages and log HTTP requests and responses.
+The information retrieved through these APIs differs from the actual data sent over the wire.

 ### Example